anqianqi1/miniproject2/README.md

 5. This is the step of testing the retrained images.
 I test a hunburger image and the result is 0.999hamburger.
 So the result is accurate.

+Neurala:
+The exprot folder is the trained result from newrala.